- What is the Berkeley Law Grant?

 Yes, all students are required to submit parent information on the CSS/Financial Aid Profile (custodial and non-custodial) and FAFSA to be considered for need-based aid, except in certain situations.
 Please click here for more information.
 Absent complete parent information, applicants will not be considered for need-based grants.
 If you are in doubt whether you need to submit parent information, please contact the Law Financial Aid Office.

 Each student’s eligibility for the Berkeley Law Grant is determined by utilizing the information submitted on CSS/Financial Aid Profile.
-The elements for determining eligibility are subject to change every year.
+Eligibility is determined prior to the first year of enrollment and is not routinely re-evaluated annually.
+Awards are typically renewable for a total of three years.

 - October 15 – FAFSA and CSS/Financial Aid Profile become available